estruyf/doctor/docs/content/docs/options/_index.md

 `--debug`
 : Provides more information of what is happening during command execution.

+`--continueOnError`
+: Continue when an error occurs during the publishing process.

+`--disableTracking`
+: In order to make `doctor` better, we need to know how it is used.
+That is why we started to track which commands and related parameters are used.
+We are not tracking the values of these parameters, only if they are used or not.
+Still if you want to opt-out, you can do this by specifying the disable tracking flag.
+## Publish command specific options

 `--outputFolder <outputFolder>`
 : When providing this option, the processed markdown files will be generated in this folder.